Chelsea transfers: Dortmund confirm Pulisic to join Blues in £58m deal | Goal.com

 Zorc holds no fears that the youngster will allow his level to drop in the coming months, despite his big move being secured.

-Pulisic is a player that the Blues have been tracking for several months , with the future of star man Eden Hazard, who continues to be linked with Real Madrid, still uncertain and their other options in the wide areas typically aging.
+As revealed by Goal, Pulisic is a player that the Blues have been tracking for several months amid concerns over the future of star man Eden Hazard, who continues to be linked with Real Madrid.

+The Blues are keen to tie the Belgian down to a new deal and make him the highest-paid player in their history, although he is yet to sign on the dotted line and has consistently stated his dream of featuring for the Liga giants.

-Paris Saint-Germain and Liverpool were two of the other clubs hovering over Pulisic, but the Reds dropped their interest at the end of November.
+Paris Saint-Germain and Liverpool were two of the other clubs looking at Pulisic, but the Reds dropped their interest at the end of November.